armeldemarsac92/La-boutique-d-Armel/README.md

 # Vinted Curation Bot - A Rebel in the Fashion World 🚀

+## NOTE

+After two enriching months at Epitech, I've gained invaluable insights and honed my coding skills.
+The initial version of this project was conceived when I was just beginning my journey into the world of coding, and as expected, it had its fair share of beginner's chaos.
+Now, armed with knowledge and experience from Epitech, I'm revisiting the project to elevate it.
+This new version is a testament to my learning curve and my commitment to continuous improvement.
+I'm excited to bring a refined and enhanced experience to the community.
+Please check the v2.0 branch to find an updated readme.
+The advancement status can be found in the linked "la boutique d'Armel" github project.

 ## Overview

 Welcome to the Vinted Curation Bot, where technology meets sustainable fashion, and where we say a big "No Thanks" to the fast-fashion industry.
 This bot is not just a piece of code; it's a statement, a stand against the ecological and ethical nightmares of the fashion industry.
 It’s a blend of tech and eco-consciousness, automating the curation of second-hand fashion items from Vinted, and serving them up to style-hungry, yet eco-aware folks.